benmarwick/Analysing-Archaeological-Radiocabon-Ages-Using-R/readme.md

 5. Summed probability density plots
 6. Hypothesis testing with SPDs

-You can download the code and data from this repository onto your computer by running the following lines in your R console:
+You can download the code and data from this repository onto your computer by running the following lines in your R console (please answer 'Yes' to each question that appears in your console):

 ```r
 if (!require("usethis")) install.packages("usethis") # to install usethis